cloudflightio/autoconfigure-gradle-plugin/README.md

 #### Java Compatibility

-Based on the `langageVersion` in your `JavaConfigurePluginExtension` we will set the [Java Toolchain](https://docs.gradle.org/current/userguide/toolchains.html) for your and also use it in the Manifest, the default being Java 11.
+Based on the `langageVersion` in your `JavaConfigurePluginExtension` we will set the [Java Toolchain](https://docs.gradle.org/current/userguide/toolchains.html) for you and also use it in the Manifest, the default being Java 11.

 The encoding will be set automatically to all source sets, the default being UTF-8.